 SAS batch jobs can generate many log files that accumulate over time.
 In this post, we present a SAS program that cleans up old log files on your system.

 Called out as two common IT threads in my previous blog post, how do artificial intelligence and automation connect with another prominent movement, the Internet of Things (IoT)?
 First, consider these predictions from IDC on IoT.
 By 2020, At least 45 percent of IoT-created data will be stored, processed, analyzed

 If Necessity is the mother of Invention, then, perhaps, the father of Automation is Laziness.
 Automation is all about convenience, comfort, and productivity.
 Why do it yourself if you can devise something to do it for you!
 In my previous post Running SAS programs in batch under Unix/Linux, we learned

 Robots - everyone has probably been fascinated by the idea of robots at one time or another.
 From the early science fiction robots (such as Klaatu's robot Gort) to the mid-1980s movie robots (like Johnny 5), they have been portrayed in many different ways in fiction.
 These days, with the

 Employment - that's been a hot topic here in the US lately.
 Many of the manufacturing jobs we had in past decades are gone now, and it would be great if there was a crystal ball to predict which jobs might be at risk of disappearing in the future.
 The

 When developing SAS applications, you can feed database tables into your application by using the libname access engine either by directly referring a database table, or via SAS or database views that themselves refer to one or more of the database tables.
-However, such on-the-fly data access may not be
+More on Automation with SAS: Let SAS write